 According to the Centers for Disease Control and Prevention, almost 20 percent of people who are bitten by dogs require medical attention.
 Unfortunately, children are more likely to be bitten than are adults, and they tend to suffer greater injury from the bites.
 Any dog can bite under the right circumstances, but larger dogs tend to cause greater injury.

 Dog bites can not only cause pain and temporary injury but also the possibility of long-term damage.
 Nerve damage, for example, is relatively common after dog bites.
 The injuries are often to the face or hands, which can be emotionally traumatic, disfiguring or even disabling.
-Dog bite victims, especially children, often need physical and emotional therapy and rehabilitation.
+Dog bite victims, especially children, often need physical and emotional therapy and rehabilitation, as dog bites can often result in trauma.

 Beyond the initial injury, there is also the possibility of infection, which could worsen the injury and lead to illness or, in severe cases, death.
 The CDC says that over 60 types of bacteria have been identified in dogs’ mouths, although only a small number of these can actually make you sick.
 Some bacteria that can be passed from a dog to a human through a bite include Capnocytophaga, Pasteurella, tetanus, MRSA and rabies.